daniellytle/groupme-bot-starter/readme.md

 #### Automatic Jobs

-Schedule posts from your bot from the weather to a normal morning greating.
+Schedule posts from your bot from the weather to a normal morning greeting.
 Look in `cron.js` to schedule new jobs.

 #### Tagged Responses

-When a message contains your bot's tagname, you can respond with any content.
+When a message contains your bot's tag-name, you can respond with any content.
 Check out `content.js` and `routes.js` to handle these messages.

 #### Examples